-- 2. Withdrawal from a degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
-Any student who has withdrawn from an examination or a degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 10 and Article 12, respectively.
+- 1. Withdrawal from the degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 2.
+Any student who has withdrawn from the degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 12.